the-events-calendar/the-events-calendar-category-colors/README.md

 ### plugin

-* make sure _The Events Calendar_ is installed or add warning to settings page
+* Done - make sure _The Events Calendar_ is installed or add warning to settings page